liferay/liferay-frontend-projects/projects/js-themes-toolkit/CONTRIBUTING.md

 However, for that to happen, a version must be released and there are times when you simply want to test what you have modified locally in a clone of this repo.
 In that case, the setup is a bit more difficult because you need to tell `yarn` to use the local versions of the Themes Toolkit packages.
 Fortunately we can use `yarn link` for that.

+Note that, for the following procedure to work, you must have run `yarn`, at the root level of this repo's clone, at least once.
+That is so that the links for `generator-liferay-theme` and `liferay-theme-tasks` are created inside the repo's `node_modules` folder.
+Otherwise, the generator may find an incorrect version of `liferay-theme-tasks` or fail.

 The procedure to setup a Yarn workspace that uses your local copy of the Themes Toolkit is as follows:

 1. Create a directory (eg.: `themes-workspace`) and run `yarn init -y` to create a `package.json` file in it.